Sunday Worship Services

 Please share the gift by inviting a friend, neighbor, or colleague.

-Child care is available during each Taizé prayer service.
+Child care is usually available during Taizé prayer service in the downstairs children's area.

 St. Paul's labyrinth is always set up in the sports hall before and after the Taizé services, and at other select times during the year.
 Guides are available.